 My top tip for scenes… ‘start late, and get out early’.
 Scenes don't need to be fully-realised stories - don't worry about describing how we got here, just get on with it!

-Frazer Flintham is a City Academy writing tutor - City Academy run adult Writing classes in London and Manchester, find a class for you:
+Frazer Flintham is a City Academy writing tutor - City Academy run adult Writing classes.
+Find a class for you: